ej2/python-quickbooks/README.md

 __Note:__ Objects and object property names match their Quickbooks counterparts and do not follow PEP8.

 __Note:__ This is a work-in-progress made public to help other developers access the QuickBooks API.
 Built for a Django project running on Python 2.
-It has not been tested with Python 3.